dbcook/openrocket-database/README.md

 * Parts that insert into OpenRocket with zero mass (indicates a problem in the material definition)

 If you have a large contribution, please fork the repo, make your changes, and submit a pull request.

+## Features and improvements:

+* Detailed documentation on how the components database works, and much info about restrictions and limitations.
+* Much research data added as comments in the files
+* Mass overrides mostly removed - material densities set correctly
+* Mass data for tubing analyzed to remove outliers and derive correct average densities
+* A master materials reference file is provided with heavily researched data
+* Major expansion and cleanup of the Estes parts file
+  * Added most missing body tubes from the comprehensive Brohm tube index, including BT-51, BT-52, BT-56, BT-58, etc.
+  * Many nose cones added from the Brohm nose cone reference
+  * Numeric PNs and old style part numbers both listed where known
+  * Centering rings added (missing from stock OpenRocket)
+  * Tons of research information in the file
+  * Pro Series II parts file added
+* Greatly improved LOC Precision parts file
+  * Best available size and mass data; many conflicts and errors resolved
+  * Parachutes added
+* Top Flight parachutes and streamers file added
+* Competition parachutes and streamers file added

 ## State of the Project